ManetesArtistes/windows-forms/README.md

 - **Enhanced Reporting**: Add more detailed reports and customizable charts for better insights.
 - **User Roles**: Add different user roles with varying levels of access and permissions.
-- **Integration with Cloud Services**: Enable data synchronization with cloud storage for easier backup and access.
+- **Integration with FTP Services:**: Enable data synchronization with FTP servers for easier backup and access, ensuring compliance with the non-cloud requirement.
+Note that configuring the .env file is essential for setting up FTP connections.
+Use the .env.example file provided in the project as a reference, as it contains the necessary environment variables required for proper functionality.

 ## Contributing